MicrosoftDocs/memdocs/memdocs/intune/apps/app-protection-policy-settings-windows.md

 This article describes app protection policy (APP) settings for Windows.
 The policy settings that are described can be [configured](app-protection-policies.md) for an app protection policy on the **Settings** pane in the Intune admin center when you make a new policy.

 You can enable protected MAM access to org data via Microsoft Edge on personal Windows devices.
-This capability is known as [Windows MAM](../apps/protect-mam-windows.md) and uses the following functionality:
-- Intune Application Configuration Policies (ACP) to customize the org user experience in Microsoft Edge
-- Intune Application Protection Policies (APP) to secure org data and ensure the client device is healthy when using Microsoft Edge
-- Windows Security Center threat defense integrated with Intune APP to detect local health threats on personal Windows devices
-- Application Protection Conditional Access to ensure the device is protected and healthy before granting protected service access via Microsoft Entra ID.
+This capability is known as [Windows MAM](../apps/protect-mam-windows.md) and provides functionality using Intune Application Configuration Policies (ACP), Intune Application Protection Policies (APP), Windows Security Center client threat defense, and Application Protection Conditional Access.
+For more information about Windows MAM, see [Data protection for Windows MAM](../apps/protect-mam-windows.md), [Create an MTD app protection policy for Windows](../protect/mtd-app-protection-policy.md#to-create-an-mtd-app-protection-policy-for-windows), and [Configure Microsoft Edge for Windows with Intune](../apps/manage-microsoft-edge-windows.md).

 There are two categories of app protection policy settings for Windows:
 - [Data protection](../apps/app-protection-policy-settings-windows.md#data-protection)
 - [Health Checks](../apps/app-protection-policy-settings-windows.md#health-checks)

-The term ***policy-managed app*** refers to apps that are configured with app protection policies.

 > [!IMPORTANT]
 > Intune MAM on Windows supports unmanaged devices.
 If a device is already managed, then Intune MAM enrollment will be blocked and APP settings will not be applied.
 If a device becomes managed after MAM enrollment, APP settings will no longer be applied.

-For more information about Windows MAM, see [Data protection for Windows MAM](../apps/protect-mam-windows.md), [Create an MTD app protection policy for Windows](../protect/mtd-app-protection-policy.md#to-create-an-mtd-app-protection-policy-for-windows), and [Configure Microsoft Edge for Windows with Intune](../apps/manage-microsoft-edge-windows.md).

 ## Data protection